-At the law firm of Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., we provide powerful advocacy for those harmed by police officers and other law enforcement officials.
+Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., provides powerful advocacy for those harmed by police officers and law enforcement officials.
 We are dedicated to achieving justice for those victimized by police brutality in Pennsylvania, New Jersey, and across the nation.
 That fight for justice includes pursuing compensation for our clients’ medical bills, lost wages, and pain and suffering.
 Ultimately, our goal is to use every resource and legal tool available to strengthen your claim of police misconduct.

 Police brutality cases are very fact-specific.
-In other words, the outcome will depend largely on what exactly happened to you, and when.
-Our Pennsylvania police brutality lawyers will carefully examine the circumstances of your interactions with the police to determine reasonableness.
-We will review written departmental policies to determine whether those policies were violated.
-If officers indeed overstepped their boundaries, we will vigorously pursue legal action on your behalf.
+In other words, the outcome can depend largely on what exactly happened to you, and why.
+Our Pennsylvania police brutality lawyers can carefully examine the circumstances of your interactions with the police to determine reasonableness.
+We can review written departmental policies to determine whether those policies were violated.
+If officers indeed overstepped their boundaries, we can vigorously pursue legal action on your behalf.
 Experienced Philadelphia police brutality lawyers that handle police misconduct claims can help discover: